Home Performance Trustees Professional Associations Bylaws

 The DIT Offers its Participants

-• A Stock Fund and an Income Fund
+• A Stock Fund, an investment grade Bond Fund and a Fossil Fuel-Free Stock Fund

 • Diversified portfolios that reduce risk and exposure to market swings